 DataNOC includes offerings for SMBs, with a starting package for $89 per month for one server of “any size or shape” — with 2 amps of power and 200 GB of backup storage.
 The company also offers full cabinets.

 Quest has a Business Resumption Center (BRC) located at McClellan Park.

 In the summer of 2016, the Sacramento Business Journal reported a planned massive data center expansion within the McClellan Park area.

 There are many colocation options available for Sacramento area businesses.
 More are coming.
 Some colos are geared toward smaller businesses, while others are principally set up for larger Bay Area enterprises.

-Also, most Sacramento colocation facilities offer tours.
+Also, most Sacramento server colocation facilities offer tours.
 Taking a tour will help you assess the fit of a given facility to your business.